Florida city commissioner resigns following complaints she licked men's faces, groped them

 She also said she was vacating her position to "still the controversy."

-In a February 2017 complaint filed with the Florida Commission on Ethics — and obtained by NBC News — former Madeira Beach City Manager Shane Crawford said Oakley made “unwanted sexual advances” towards him and another city staff member, Dave Marsicano, who was Director of the City’s Public’s Works Department and City Marina.
+In a February 2017 complaint filed with the Florida Commission on Ethics — and obtained by NBC News — former Madeira Beach City Manager Shane Crawford said Oakley made “unwanted sexual advances” toward him and Dave Marsicano, who was director of the city’s public works department and the city marina.

 Crawford said Oakley “then grabbed his crotch, and slowly licked him from his Adam’s apple all the way up his face," according to the ethics commission's report.